johngibbs/AMDHotkeys/README.md

 ## Overview

-The AMDHotkeysModule is a PowerShell module designed to manage AMD's Radeon software hotkeys via the Windows registry.
+The AMDHotkeysModule is a PowerShell module designed to manage AMD Radeon Software hotkeys via the Windows registry.
 It provides functions to enable, disable, clear, and restore hotkeys.

 ## Purpose

-AMD's Radeon software was registering the Alt+Z hotkey (even after disabling hotkeys in the app), which  prevented Visual Studio Code from using Alt+Z to toggle word wrap.
-This module provides a quick way to forcibly disable AMD's hotkeys.
+AMD Radeon Software was registering the Alt+Z hotkey (even after disabling hotkeys in the app), which prevented Visual Studio Code from using Alt+Z to toggle word wrap.
+This module provides a quick way to forcibly disable AMD Radeon Software hotkeys.

 ## Installation